ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 \pagebreak

 ## How to make _Chirp!_ work locally
-First clone the repository to your machine with
+First clone the repository to your machine with:

 \vspace*{0.5cm}
 ```